waytohealth/way2health/site/content/blog/grafana-and-prometheus.md

 ---
 title: Grafana and Prometheus
 date: '2021-07-01'
-summary: Summary?
+summary: >-
+  We recently introduced a new component - or rather set of components - to our infrastructure to improve our ability to monitor the operations of Way to Health.
+Prometheus and Grafana give us clear visual metrics for how things are working under the hood.
 image: /images/uploads/queues.png
 authorname: Michael Y. Kopinsky
 authorimage: /images/uploads/kopinsky.jpg
 label: '?'
 ---
-We recently introduced a new component - or rather set of components - to our infrastructure to improve our ability to monitor the operations of Way to Health under the hood.

 # Background

 Prior to introducing these tools,